Article

 The authors inoculated intranasally the SARS-CoV-2 to K18-hACE2 transgenic mice (hACE2 mice), wild-type C57BL/6J mice (WT), and golden Syrian hamsters (WT mice and golden Syrian hamsters are hACE2-independent animals).
 The animals were monitored daily.
 Death occurred six days after the infection and tissue samples were collected.

-The authors investigated the susceptibility of PNS sensory neurons (from the trigeminal and lumbosacral dorsal root ganglia) and autonomic sympathetic neurons (from the superior cervical ganglia) to infection with SARS-CoV-2 after intranasal inoculation.
+The authors assessed the susceptibility of PNS sensory neurons (from the trigeminal and lumbosacral dorsal root ganglia) and autonomic sympathetic neurons (from the superior cervical ganglia) to infection with SARS-CoV-2 after intranasal inoculation.
 They also assessed the neuroinvasion of the spinal cord and specific brain regions (olfactory bulb, cortex, hippocampus, brainstem, and cerebellum), and the contribution of NRP-1 to neuronal entry of SARS-CoV-2.

 Results